LEOR3/VoiceDetectionCommands/README.md

 4.- OLED 128X64

+5.- 1 Button

-5.- Buttons (3 If you need the 2 pages that are included in this project).
+6.- 2 Extra Buttons (If you need the 2 pages that are included in this project).